mmxw/interview-prep/js-fundamentals.md

     console.log(immutableString)
     // returns "I am immutable, but I can be appended and form a new object"
     ```
-    On appending the "immutableString" with a string value, following events occur:
+    On appending the `immutableString` with a string value, following events occur:

-      - Existing value of "immutableString" is retrieved
+      - Existing value of `immutableString` is retrieved
       - ", but I can be appended and form a new object" is appended to the existing value of "immutableString"
       - The resultant value is then allocated to a new block of memory
-      - "immutableString" object now points to the newly created memory space
+      - `immutableString` object now points to the newly created memory space
       - Previously created memory space is now available for garbage collection.

 30. What are the pros and cons of immutability?
 31. How can you achieve immutability in your own code?
 32. Explain the difference between synchronous and asynchronous functions.